Main Line: 202-559-3900

 Partner Blog Post: Mental Health Needs in a Pandemic: Resources for our Students

 "In the past, schools would simply be expected to do more with fewer resources.
 But we now have a unique opportunity to build a system that is more responsive and in line with student and staff needs."

-By L. Earl Franks, executive director, National Association for Elementary School Principals and Richard M. Long, executive director, Learning First Alliance
+By L. Earl Franks, Executive Director of National Association for Elementary School Principals, and Richard M. Long, Executive Director of Learning First Alliance

 Public schools are facing their biggest challenge: Educating students during a worldwide health pandemic.
 Public schools have always strived to be a safe haven for all students, a shelter for our most disadvantaged students, and a place for nurture, love and learning.
 As school this year unfolds—virtually and in-person—the only thing we know for sure is uncertainty.

 Uncertainty breeds anxiety and depression.
 Even before the COVID-19 pandemic, suicides, depression and anxiety, and opioid use were rising among adolescents and young people in this country.
 Now, thousands of children and adults have lost loved ones, seen caregivers lose jobs, suffered from abuse, or are struggling to cope with the myriad of uncertainties as school buildings attempt to reopen.